19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 ### Acting in emergency

-25\.—(1) In any case of emergency the President may, after consultation with the Mufti, the Chief Executive and the Secretary, do or direct to be done on behalf of the Majlis any act or thing which might lawfully be done by resolution of the Majlis.
+525\.—(1) In any case of emergency the President may, after consultation with the Mufti, the Chief Executive and the Secretary, do or direct to be done on behalf of the Majlis any act or thing which might lawfully be done by resolution of the Majlis.

+[Act 35 of 2005 wef 07/08/2013]

 (2) In any such case, a meeting of the Majlis shall be called within one week thereafter for the purpose of ratifying and confirming the action taken and, if the Majlis shall decline to ratify and confirm the same, the Minister may give such directions thereon as he thinks fit.

-[Act 35 of 2005 wef 07/08/2013]

 [35/2005]

+5This subsection has been amended as set out in section 8(a) of the Administration of Muslim Law (Amendment) Act 2005 (Act 35 of 2005) when that section was brought into operation on 7th August 2013.

 ### Delegation of powers